Skip to main content

 Prepare a trial schedule of classes.

-• Include those that you would like to take or think that you may need for your BSC degree or transfer school.
+• Prepare a list of classes that you would like to take or think that you may need for your BSC degree or transfer school.

 Bring a list of questions.